mi3nts/canopy/onboarding.md

 exit 0
 ```

-Whenever internet is available it will automatically be synced.
+Whenever internet is available it will automatically  update the rtc using the system time